SPROUT: A Scalable Diffusion Foundation Model for Agricultural Vision: SPROUT

 \subsection{Removing DiT's Dependency on VAE}

-Following LDM \cite{ldm}, DiT \cite{dit} encodes the image from the pixel space to the latent space using a VAE \cite{kingma2013auto}, and then trains within the latent space.
-However, VAEs lead to the separation of the model training: the latency of VAE is not optimal for subsequent image generation or downstream tasks, and VAE cannot be jointly optimized end-to-end with diffusion models.
-Several recent works have explored the feasibility of training DiT end-to-end directly in pixel space.
+Following LDM \cite{ldm}, DiT \cite{dit} encodes images from pixel space to latent space with a VAE \cite{kingma2013auto} and trains the diffusion model in that latent space.
+This design separates representation learning from diffusion training: the VAE adds inference overhead, constrains reconstruction quality, and cannot be optimized end-to-end with the diffusion model.
+Several recent works therefore explore training DiT directly in pixel space.